Real Estate Investor Websites

 Things to Look For In Your Website

-Alright so you’re sold and now you want a website.
-You’re just getting started and don’t want to spend a lot of money.
+Alright, so you’re sold, and now you want a website.
+You’re just starting and don’t want to spend much money.
 Makes perfect sense.
 Getting a website doesn’t have to be expensive.
 Here are some of the costs to think about.

 Hosting